What is a NONPROFIT LIFECYCLE?

 - Increases insight into current challenges and opportunities for development.

-- Identifies concrete steps to help strength the “table legs” to successfully support an organization’s mission and programs.
+- Identifies concrete steps to help strengthen the “table legs” to successfully support an organization’s mission and programs.

 All materials and images are copyrighted by the Nonprofit Lifecycles Institute and are used with permission.